Kellton LogoHome

 Monitoring: keeping your eyes on the prize

-Monitoring risks throughout the project is essential in preventing risks snowballing into concrete issues that will affect the outcome of your product design process.
+Monitoring risks throughout the project is essential in preventing risks from snowballing into concrete issues that will affect the outcome of your product design process.

 Check in on risk impact frequently as a team.
 Make it an integral part of your regular meetings – the closer you monitor your risks, the quicker you can take mitigating action.
 Regular risk monitoring activities should include:

+1. Status reporting.
 Include risk management issues in regular project status reports.
 This ensures all stakeholders stay informed about current risk factors and mitigation efforts.

+2. Plan updates.
 Revise risk plans whenever major schedule changes occur.
 This keeps risk management strategies aligned with current project timelines.

+4. Scope assessment.
 Consider new potential risks after changes in project scope or timeline.
 This ensures risk management stays responsive to project evolution.

 Need risk management support?